atomisthq/docs/docs/quick-starts/project-templates/cli/getting-started-with-the-cli.md

 If you ever want to see this status again all you need to do is execute the `status` command.

+## Executing a *Command*

+From the `show` menu you can execute a command by entering its index number or by typing in the actual command name.

 ## Getting out of trouble: *Cancelling a Command with :q*

 If you've kicked off a flow with a command and realise you no longer want to continue you can use the defactor standard `:q` command to get back to the `show` menu of commands.